carste98/stateful/testing/README.md

 ## Measure Documentation (Done 2022-05-03)

 Measuring documentation is done by using the script `measureDocumentation.py` and `measureMD.py`.
 Every docs folder is downloaded using **subversion** or `svn`.
+If the need to replicate this measurement arises, the full download of all documentation can be automated using `downloadDocs.sh`.

 ### Scripts
 1. measureDocumentation.py -